How To Remove Scratches From A Windshield

 While they might not cause deep scratches, debris left alone on your windshield can leave slight scratches as your wipers move over them.

-Thankfully, if you make it a habit to keep your windshield immaculate, you can reduce the likelihood of this happening.
+Thankfully, if you make it a habit to keep your windshield spotless, you can reduce the probability of this happening.

 Watch For Signs Of Aged Wipers